thompsons1234/remote-pay-android-go/README.md

   set using the format of <company specific package>:<version> e.g. com.clover.ExamplePOS:1.2
 * Modified remote pay so prompts to take orders offline and flagging duplicate orders appear only in merchant facing mode.
 * Added ability to query pending payments.
+* PreAuthRequest - no longer prompts for signature, signature verification or receipt options on the customer facing device.
+* Changes to support certain transaction level overrides have been included in this version.
+To facilitate the addition of the new override capabilities, some new options were added to the SaleRequest & TransactionRequest classes.
+  * TransactionRequest - extended by SaleRequest, AuthRequest, PreAuthRequest & ManualRefundRequest
+    * (Long) signatureThreshold was added to enable the override of the signature threshold in the Merchant settings for payments.
+    * (DataEntryLocation) signatureEntryLocation was added to enable the override of the Signature Entry Location in the Merchant Signature Settings for Payments.
+Value of NONE will cause the device to skip requesting a signature for the specified transaction.
+    Possible values:
+      * ON_SCREEN
+      * ON_PAPER
+      * NONE
+    * (Boolean) disableReceiptSelection was added to enable bypassing the customer-facing receipt selection screen.
+    * (Boolean) disableDuplicateChecking was added to enable bypassing any duplicate transaction logic and associated requests for confirmation.
+    * (Boolean) autoAcceptPaymentConfirmations was added to enable the automatic acceptance of any payment confirmations that might be applicable for the given transaction (e.g. offline payment confirmation).
+This override prevents any payment confirmation requests from being transmitted back to the calling program and continues processing as if a confirmPayment() was initiated by the caller.
+    * (Boolean) autoAcceptSignature was added to enable the automatic acceptance of a signature (on screen or on paper) if applicable for the given transaction.
+This override prevents signature confirmation requests from being transmitted back to the calling program and continues processing as if a acceptSignature() was initiated by the caller.
+  * SaleRequest (extends TransactionRequest)
+    * (TipMode) tipMode was added to specify the location from which to accept the tip.
+You can now provide a tip up front or specify no tip to override the merchant configured (on screen/on paper) settings. **NOTE** If you desire to take the tip on paper, populate the signatureEntryLocation with ON_PAPER
+    Possible values:
+      * TIP_PROVIDED - tip is included in the request
+      * ON_SCREEN_BEFORE_PAYMENT - valid when requested via Mini or Mobile
+      * NO_TIP - tip will not be requested for this payment

 ## Getting Connected
 1. Download the USB Pay Display app from the Clover App Market on your Clover Mini Dev Kit.